dmm-com/Ranasa/README.md

 macOS utility for selective arm64-linking-architecture for Library.
 This tool was developed during the course of work at DMM.com.

+This tool is actually used in the iOS version of the DMM Books app.

 ## Description

 `Ranasa` is a tool inspired by `darrarski/xcframework-maker`.